walterisbrown/addisoncountyfielddays/content/exhibits/Special_Events.md

 Tickets will be on sale starting July 1st, by calling the Field Days office at 545-255 or by email at fielddays at gmavt.net.

 See the ad in the Addison Independent for additional area businesses that will have tickets available.

-## RE/MAX TETHERED HOT AIR BALLOON RIDES

-Two Evenings (Weather Permitting):
-- Friday
-- Saturday

-SPONSORED BY: RE/MAX North Professionals & The Gridley Group • LOCATION: Behind the Tractor Pad by the Horse Ring.

-Our hot air balloon stands nearly 70'tall and 60' wide, so come and take a tethered ride in this "gentle giant"!
-You will be getting a"bird's eye view"of this very special part of Addison County.

-**BRING YOUR CAMERA FOR SPECTACULAR PICTURES OF THE FAIR GROUNDS!**

-A nominal fee will be charged, with all proceeds to benefit Addison County Fair & Field Days.
-Look for the Red, White and Blue Balloon!

 ## ARMWRESTLING